-Memory is unreliable when recounting old wounds, but I do know that the beginning of the end started with an email to an old professor in which I expressed: “I don’t think I believe in the God of Christianity anymore,” and ended with a Facebook post about deconversion and an awkward, hard conversation at the kitchen table with a loved one, during a late summer night.
+Memory is unreliable when recounting old wounds, but I do know that the beginning of the end started with an email to an old professor in which I expressed: “I don’t think I believe in the God of Christianity anymore,” and ended with a Facebook post about deconversion, and an awkward, hard conversation at the kitchen table with my mother during a late summer night.
 Her words threw me off the cliff I was hanging onto by the edge.
 She didn’t mean to damn me, I’m sure; she was just concerned for my soul.

 “What do you mean you have doubts and questions?… After everything I put in you… That’s demonic influence… That’s not how I trained you!“

 She said “trained” like I was a soldier who was willingly surrendering to the enemy.
 It was more complex than that; it’s never that simple, ever.
 The Biblical verse she alluded to was not lost on me, thanks to years of indoctrination and memorizing Scripture.
 I knew she was indirectly quoting Proverbs 22:6 which says, “Train up a child in the way he should go; and when he is old, he will not depart from it.”
 She was in for a rude awakening.
 I was breaking her heart, an unfortunate aftereffect of my decision, and one that I did not want, but my religious (or non-religious) freedom meant more to me, at the time, than her tears at my perceived “betrayal.”

 “You do what you want when you get out on your own, but as long as you live in my house, you’re going to church….
 I can’t force you to believe.
 I’ll give you time to doubt and question, or whatever you need to do, but if you don’t follow God, you’re gonna have to find somewhere else to live…”

 You’re threatening to kick me out for not believing in God anymore?
 Seriously?
 What happened to ‘work out your own faith with fear and trembling?’

 “…If you just read your Bible, search the Scriptures…”